 In today’s fast-paced business world, resilience has become a crucial skill for success.
-But can this valuable trait be developed, or are some people simply born with it?
-This question has sparked debate among psychologists, business leaders, and educators alike.
+The question of whether resilience can be taught or is an innate trait has sparked debate among psychologists, business leaders, and educators.
 Recent studies suggest that 73% of employers consider resilience a key factor in hiring decisions, highlighting its growing importance in the workplace.

 For event planners and decision-makers looking to foster resilience in their teams, understanding these expert viewpoints can provide valuable strategies for developing this critical skill in professional settings.
-Let’s explore what our experts have to say about building resilience in the workplace.
+Let’s explore what our experts have to say about building resilience in the workplace and whether it’s a trait that can be taught or enhanced through experience.

 Alex Staniforth